Your questions,

 As is the case for most legislation, requirements for prenuptial agreements are based on an individual state’s law.
 Your prenuptial agreement must comply with the laws of your state.
 Some common trends among many states regarding prenuptial agreements include:

-- Legal representation – You are not required to be represented by an attorney.
-However, if you choose to hire an attorney, you and your fiancé cannot share the same lawyer.
-Even if you choose not to hire counsel, the court may still enforce the prenuptial agreement if you and your spouse had the opportunity to consult with a lawyer and simply chose not to.
+• Legal representation – In most states, you are not required to hire an attorney.
+However, if you would like to, HelloPrenup has partnered with top prenup lawyers who can offer quality legal advice and services with exclusive discounted rates.
+If choose to hire an attorney, you and your fiancé cannot share the same lawyer.
+Even if you choose not to hire counsel, and depending on which state you are located in and the clauses you have chosen to include, the court may still enforce the prenuptial agreement if you and your spouse had the opportunity to consult with a lawyer and simply chose not to.
+In this case, HelloPrenup allows you to add a Waiver of Attorney section in your agreement to confirm this decision.

 How do you ensure compliance with different state regulations?